topikachu/ev3dev/Using-brickstrap-to-cross-compile-and-debug.md

     user@host:~$ mkdir work
     user@host:~$ cd work

 Then, build an image.
 Right now there are 2 *flavors* of ev3dev - ev3dev (wheezy) and ev3dev-next (jessie).
 The `-b` option is the "board" definition that is used to build the image.
-It should either be `ev3dev` (default) or `ev3dev-next`.
+It should either be `ev3dev-wheezy` or `ev3dev-jessie` (default).
 You need to pick the one that matches what you have installed on your EV3.
 The `-d` option is the name of the directory that will be created.
 The `all` command tells brickstrap to build a complete image.
 This will take 20 to 30 minutes or longer depending on the speed of your machine.

-    user@host:~/work$ brickstrap -b ev3dev -d ev3dev-work all
+    user@host:~/work$ brickstrap -b ev3dev-jessie -d ev3dev-work all

 ## Working in the brickstrap shell

 Once brickstrap has finished, you can get a bash shell inside of the directory that was created.
 This is almost like working in a virtual machine except that qemu is used to run individual commands instead of the whole thing being run inside of a virtual environment.

-    user@host:~/work$ brickstrap -b ev3dev -d ev3dev-work shell
+    user@host:~/work$ brickstrap -b ev3dev-jessie -d ev3dev-work shell

 Now, you can install packages and run programs almost just as if you were on the actual EV3.
 For starters, you will want to install `build-essential`.
 If you want to use any extra libraries, most have `-dev` packages that you will need to install.
 We should probably setup a non-root user, but for now, we are going to do everything as (fake)root.